Getting people to click on your book posts and promotions is not easy.

 Without clicks, no one is going to discover your ebook or book.
 So it is vitally important that when you publish your book, you start work on building a clickable trail to your book’s sales page.

-Of course, helping people navigate to your book does not necessarily mean that they will instantly buy it, but a small percentage will.
+Helping people navigate to your book does not necessarily mean that they will instantly buy it, but a small percentage will.

 The very first set of links you will create is when you first publish.

-These links help readers find your book when they are visiting and searching online retailers for a new book.
+These links help readers find your book when they are visiting and searching via online retailers for a new book.